Indigenous peoples of California: California Gold Rush and forced labor (1848–1855)

 Forced labor was also common during the Gold Rush, permitted by the 1850 Act for the Government and Protection of Indians.
 Part of this law instituted the following as a legal practice:Any person could go before a Justice of Peace to obtain Indian children for indenture.
 The Justice determined whether or not compulsory means were used to obtain the child.
-If the Justice was satisfied that no coercion occurred, the person obtain a certificate that authorized him to have the care, custody, control and earnings of an Indian until their age of majority (for males, eighteen years, for females, fifteen years).Raids on native villages were common, where adults and children were threatened with fatal consequence for refusing what was essentially slavery.
-Although this was in legal terms illegal, the law was established not to help protect indigenous people, so there were rarely interventions to stop kidnappings and the circulation of stolen children into the market by law enforcement.
+If the Justice was satisfied that no coercion occurred, the person obtain a certificate that authorized him to have the care, custody, control and earnings of an Indian until their age of majority (for males, eighteen years, for females, fifteen years).Raids on Native villages were common, where adults and children were threatened with fatal consequence for refusing what was essentially slavery.
+Although this was in legal terms illegal, the law was established not to help protect Indigenous people, so there were rarely interventions to stop kidnappings and the circulation of stolen children into the market by law enforcement.
 What were effectively slave auctions occurred where laborers could be "purchased" for as low as 35 dollars.

 A central location for auctions was Los Angeles, where an 1850 city ordinance passed by the Los Angeles City Council allowed prisoners to be "auctioned off to the highest bidder for private service."
 Historian Robert Heizer referred to this as "a thinly disguised substitute for slavery."
-Auctions continued as a weekly practice for nearly twenty years until there were no California native people left to sell.
+Auctions continued as a weekly practice for nearly twenty years until there were no Native people left to sell.

 American unratified treaties (1851–1852)

-The United States Senate sent a group of consultants, Oliver Wozencraft, George Barbour, and Redick McKee to make treaties with the indigenous peoples of California in 1851.
+The United States Senate sent a group of consultants, Oliver Wozencraft, George Barbour, and Redick McKee to make treaties with the Indigenous peoples of California in 1851.
 Leaders throughout the state signed 18 treaties with the government officials that guaranteed 7.5 million acres of land (or about 1/7th of California) in an attempt to ensure the future of their peoples amid encroaching settler colonialism.
-Anglo-American settlers in California responded with dissatisfaction and contempt at the treaties, believing the native people were being reserved too much land.
+Anglo-American settlers in California responded with dissatisfaction and contempt at the treaties, believing Native people were being reserved too much land.
 Despite making agreements, the U.S. government sided with the settlers and tabled the treaties without informing the signees.
 They remained shelved and were never ratified.